North Lakhimpur

 North Lakhimpur (/ˌlækɪmˈpʊər/ LAK-im-POOR) is a city and a municipal board in Lakhimpur district in the Indian state of Assam, about 394 km northeast of Guwahati.
 It is the district headquarters of Lakhimpur district.
 North Lakhimpur is also the name of the subdivision of Lakhimpur district where North Lakhimpur town is located.

+Etymology

+The name Lakhimpur is derived from Lakshmipur, the former name of North Lakhimpur.
+According to the Assam District Gazetteers, the town was named after Lakshminarayana, a Chutia king who ruled in the early fifteenth century.
+A land-grant inscription dated 1401 CE records Lakshminarayana's donation of land to Brahmins on the western bank of the Subansiri River, near present-day North Lakhimpur.

+When Lakhimpur district was constituted by the East India Company in 1838, Lakhimpur was selected as its first headquarters.
+Sarbeswar Barua therefore argued that the district subsequently took its name from the town, citing an 1839 sanad issued from North Lakhimpur that bears the district seal and an English note of the Principal Assistant Commissioner referring to Lakhimpur district.